 THE POETRY OF LIGHT.
-Venetian drawings from the National Gallery of Washington
+Venetian drawings from the National Gallery of Art, Washington

 The exhibition opens with the drawings of the most important artists of the late 15th century, Andrea Mantegna, Giovanni Bellini and Vittore Carpaccio, and continues with works by Giorgione, Domenico Campagnola, Lorenzo Lotto and Titian.